 We do not offer a "School Psychology" program at the University of Michigan.
-We do have CPEP which trains students to conduct research on schooling/educational issues.
+The Combined Program in Education and Psychology trains students to conduct research on schooling/educational issues.
 Some of Michigan's state universities offer school or counseling programs (see question below about "Are there other universities in Michigan...)

 Do you offer online courses?

 Our Ph.D. program does not include any online or distance learning courses.

 Is it possible to attend your program part time?

 No, we expect students to attend our program full time.

 How long does it take to complete the program?

 The program and funding package are structured for students to complete in 5 years.